Is it safe to use herbal supplements if I have kidney disease?

 What should I tell my doctor, dietitian or other healthcare provider?

-Patients with kidney disease should not use herbal supplements, but if you choose to take one, always tell your doctor, dietitian, or other health care provider.
+In general, it is not recommended for patients with kidney disease to use herbal supplements.
+If you choose to take one, always tell your doctor, dietitian, or other health care provider.
 Always update the use of herbal supplements at your visits to your healthcare provider as a medication change.

 If you would like more information, please contact us.